owenmoogk/gists/README.md

 # gravity-simulator
-Simulation of gravity using.
+Simulation of gravity using pygame.
 Still working out the physics